turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 - As a user, when I visit the app, all movies should be displayed

 **Suggested completion date**
-- End of Day 2 (Wednesday of Week 1)
+- End of Day 2

 ---

 ### Iteration 2 - Displaying an individual movie

-For the second iteration, we'll use [`conditional rendering`](https://frontend.turing.io/lessons/module-3/react-3-advanced-data-management.html) to show a single movie's details.
+For the second iteration, we'll use [`conditional rendering`](https://frontend.turing.edu/lessons/module-3/react-3-advanced-data-management.html) to show a single movie's details.

 In the future, when we use the actual API to get individual movie details, the information will change.
 For now, you can use some default "dummy" data, and know that it will eventually change and be dynamic: